 This post is a list of Japanese resources and stands as a collaborative wiki gathered by the WaniKani Community.
 If there’s a resource you feel is missing from the list, please add it by clicking the edit button above.
+Include an edit reason by clicking the button at the top of the edit window.

 Many of the resources here are free, however, the ones that aren’t are marked with a dollar sign $ or otherwise noted.
 Click on the triangle symbol ► to open a section’s resources.